rtrlib/handbook/source/python.rst

 ====================

-The following code listings show how to implement a simple RPKI validator based on the RTRlib Pythin binding.
+The following code listings show how to implement a simple RPKI validator based on the RTRlib Python binding.
 The functionality basically reflects the `cli-validator` tool shipped with the RTRlib C library (see :ref:`validator`).

 ----

-First, import the required Python packages as shown in :numref:`lst-python-import`, namely `rtrlib` but also some future imports in case of Python 2.
+First, import required Python packages as shown in :numref:`lst-python-import`;
+namely `rtrlib`, but also some future imports in case of Python 2.

 .. code-block:: Python
     :linenos: